cjshawMIT/s3-multipart-upload-browser/readme.md

 -------------
 1. set the constants in config.php
 2. Enable CORS in S3 bucket where you want to upload files.
 Essentially through web console in s3 bucket propreties->permissions set CORS to the following XML.
+  - Note that the exposed Etag header is critical to making this script work.
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <CORSConfiguration xmlns="http://s3.amazonaws.com/doc/2006-03-01/">